Leshy: Rituals and communication

-When discussing encounters with Leshy, as well as other malevolent entities, it is often said that one must "lure" or "tempt" or "scare" him in order to make contact.
+When discussing encounters with Leshy, as well as other malevolent entities, it is often said that one must "lure", or "tempt", or "scare" him in order to make contact.
 However, there are tales in which Leshy is able to communicate with humans without any obstacles: visiting a pub and drinking vodka, hiring a person to work for him, visiting people, playing matchmaker for a girl he fancies, and so on.
-There are also stories in which Leshy is portrayed as a giant, riding on humans transformed into horses, carrying a person on his back, stealing food and supplies from people, including grain and nails.
-At times, Leshy even seeks assistance from humans: asking to be taught how to play the harmonica, requesting food, having a midwife help deliver Leshy’s child, being freed by a hunter from fellow hunters, being cared for by a woman after being found naked in the woods, and receiving prayers from a man to help ward off devils.
+There are also stories in which Leshy is portrayed as a giant, riding on humans transformed into horses, carrying a person on his back, or stealing food and supplies from people, including grain and nails.
+At times, Leshy even seeks assistance from humans: asking to be taught how to play the harmonica, requesting food, having a midwife help deliver Leshy's child, being freed by a hunter from fellow hunters, being cared for by a woman after being found naked in the woods, and receiving prayers from a man to help ward off devils.
 In return, Leshy shows gratitude towards humans by helping them become wealthy, giving them magical objects, and taking their place in the army.
 It is believed that during human wars, Leshy and other forest spirits may also engage in battles among themselves.
 Leshy is frequently referenced in swear words, although he can be substituted with "devil" in those instances.

 Female Leshy

 The feminine counterpart of Leshy takes on many forms, just like Leshy himself.
-She may appear as a grotesque being with exaggerated features, or as a regular woman; either unclothed, or dressed in rags, or a flowing garment.
+She may appear as a grotesque being with exaggerated features, or as a regular woman; either unclothed or dressed in rags or a flowing garment.
 Her hair may be wild, adorned with branches, or she may appear as a towering, aged figure.
-Some stories describe her as a gigantic woman, with the ability to suspend her offspring in cradles from trees.
+Some stories describe her as a gigantic woman with the ability to suspend her offspring in cradles from trees.

 In ancient Russian tales, the wife of Leshy is portrayed as a powerful figure in the forest, known for her terrifying cries, luring wanderers off course, and snatching children and livestock.
 These feminine counterparts also share similar characteristics with Leshy, such as stealing unblessed food, making deals with shepherds to graze their livestock, and showing appreciation to those who aid her.
 In Ukrainian folklore, there is a tale of a man who marries a forest spirit girl after baptizing her and stealing her clothes while she was bathing.

-In northern folklore, the female equivalent of Leshy bears a striking resemblance to a mermaid, known as the “free old woman” or “mistress” of the tundra and bogs.
+In northern folklore, the female equivalent of Leshy bears a striking resemblance to a mermaid, known as the "free old woman" or "mistress" of the tundra and bogs.
 She is said to possess the traits of a cursed girl who perished in the forest.
 This feminine counterpart of Leshy is often seen as a distinct character, being mostly independent from the original image of her.